Princess Cruises: Princess Cays

-1995–1999: Record-breaking fleet modernization
+1995–1999: Fleet modernization

 The 1995-built Sun Princess (pictured in 2016) marked the introduction of the brand's first purpose-built newbuild ship in a decade.

 In the early 1990s, Princess was operating a fleet of mostly second-hand ships, with the majority having been inherited from the Sitmar Cruises acquisition.
 The last purpose-built Princess new build had been the Royal Princess in 1984, and the 3 recent inherited new builds had all been designed for Sitmar Cruises.
 A new building project was commenced with the first new build debuting in 1995 with Sun Princess as the lead vessel for the Sun-class.
 This was the first of four ships in the class, followed by Dawn Princess, Sea Princess, and Ocean Princess.
 At the same time Princess began transferring some of its older ships to parent company P&O Cruises and their subsidiaries P&O Australia.
 Dawn Princess left the fleet in 1993, Sea Princess in 1995, Golden Princess, 1996, Fair Princess in 1997, Island Princess in 1999.